synestize/synestizer/docs/Notes.md

   * The mapping could be One-To-One or Many-To-Many, or whatever.
   * Param values could be modulated around a "central" value, and have a "Sensitivity" of modulation, or it could be all-or-nothing.
   * Patches could have a separate mapping GUI for constructing the mapping
+  * Always set up a master gain and master compressor

 * Meta